eluinstra/ebms-admin/ebms-admin/deployment.md

 ### Behind a reverse proxy
 {: #reverse-proxy}

-See the [URLMapping Service]({{ site.baseurl }}/ebms-core/api.html#urlmappingservice) for overriding the CPA's endpoint URL to point to the Reverse Proxy.

 #### Scenario 1

 ![EbMS Basic Deployment Scenario - Behind a reverse proxy - Scenario 1]({{ site.baseurl }}/assets/images/ebms-rproxy1.svg)